YWCA GREATER CHARLESTON

 In 2016 we brought the first Girls Who Code club for middle school girls to Charleston; our subsequent Y Girls Code program has since expanded to female students of all ages.

-In 2017, we brought the Racial Equity Institute, which leads our Racial Equity & Inclusion workshops, to Charleston to help local leaders understand and address racism in the community, along with Own The Room public speaking workshops to empower women’s business success by improving their public speaking skills.
+In 2017, we brought the Own The Room public speaking workshop to empower women’s business success by improving their public speaking skills.

 In 2018, we introduced What Women Bring, an annual power lunch attended by hundreds to celebrate and empower South Carolina’s women in business, community, and culture.